mlibrary/about-amherst/src/content/community/2020-10-14-games-studies-and-the-future-of-acp.md

 Much like Twine, Amherst College Press is a newer initiative focused on creating, and above all, accessibility.
 Accessibility is a core value and goal of both the ACP and Lever Press, and we hope to continue our work for many years to come as we work to redefine the publishing world.
 Whether you give making your own narrative on Twine a go, or wait in anticipation for *Twining* to be published as I am, I hope that you are well during this time and continue to support Amherst College Press and Lever Press on any platform you desire as we look to the future of open-access scholarly publishing.

-Joy Won

-Class of 2023

-BIO:

-Joy is a rising sophomore at Amherst College majoring in English with an interest in educational and health equity.
+*Joy Won ('23) is a rising sophomore at Amherst College majoring in English with an interest in educational and health equity.
 As the Greg Call Summer Intern she dived into the world of open-access and hopes to learn more throughout her career at Amherst.
-In her spare time she plays with her kitten who has listened in on many of Joy’s Amherst classes during the last few months.
+In her spare time she plays with her kitten who has listened in on many of Joy’s Amherst classes during the last few months.*